Spacetime evolution of lepton number densities and wave packet-like effects for neutrino flavor and chiral oscillations in quantum field theory: Conclusion

 \section{Conclusion}

 We have proposed a novel formulation for neutrino oscillations from a QFT point of view.
 This formulation can be applied to both relativistic and nonrelativistic energies for neutrinos.
 The previous formulation was limited to Majorana neutrinos with a fixed momentum.
 We have extended the previous formulation to the Dirac neutrino case and have applied to the case with a momentum distribution.
 To study the oscillation of neutrino with a momentum distribution, we have considered the linear lepton number density and the initial state with a Gaussian distribution along a one spacial direction.
 After taking the expectation value of the density with the state, we find a result similar to the quantum mechanical wave packet approach used to describe neutrino flavor oscillations.
 Our result has additional terms that result in interesting behavior.
 In particular, we have studied type of decoherence ascribed to wave packet separation.
 We have found how the peak value of lepton number density is suppressed as it propagates.
-Even with that decoherence our formulation can distinguish between neutrino mass hierarchy and mass type at nonrelativistic energies.
-The mass hierarchies can be distinguished from the short period of the oscillation.
-The period is determined by the sum of the rest mass of neutrinos $m_i +m_j$ for nonrelativistic case.
-As for mass types, the expectation value of the lepton number density for Majorana neutrinos can take both positive and negative value while for Dirac neutrino, it does not change the sign.
+Even with that decoherence our formulation can distinguish between the neutrino mass type at nonrelativistic energies.
+The mass types, the expectation value of the lepton number density for Majorana neutrinos can take both positive and negative value while for Dirac neutrinos, it does not change the sign.